Serveix/laravel-online-shop/README.md

-# My Laravel Online Shop
+# Laravel Online Shop

-Built in Laravel 5.4.3 and using OpenPay, I created this in summer vacation when I was just starting to get better at understanding and using Laravel.
+Built in Laravel 5.5.42 and using OpenPay, I created this in summer vacation when I was just starting to get better at understanding and using Laravel.
 This still needs a lot of improvement.
 There is hard coded parts and missing PHP Doc annotations.
 I will keep improving it, though.

 ### Prerequisites
 - PHP 5.6+